 “Early ringbone cases often respond well to injection of anti-inflammatory drugs into the joint,” says Werner.
 “However, more advanced cases carry a poor prognosis for any athletic endeavor.”

-Pre-existing conditions are revealed during thorough veterinary evaluations carried out on every horse at all legitimate OTTB adoption organizations.
+Pre-existing conditions are revealed during thorough veterinary evaluations carried out on every horse at all legitimate off track thoroughbred (OTTB) adoption organizations.
 Even so, both Werner and Lenz recommend that prospective owners obtain an evaluation from an independent veterinarian before adopting.